omarkawach/foss-gis-web-components/README.md

   - Including HTML typings is basically a freebie.
 Typings for JSX would be an additional effort
 - Documentation
   - E.g., TypeDoc, JSON, MDX, etc.
-- Supporting formats other than [ECMAScript Modules](https://nodejs.org/api/esm.html) (ESM), like [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition)
+- Support module formats other than [ECMAScript Modules](https://nodejs.org/api/esm.html) (ESM), like [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition)
   - If we only support ESM applications then that means vanilla JavaScript script-tag users who prefer writing quick apps in an `index.html` file will struggle
 - How to handle styling (e.g., [adoptedStyleSheets](https://developer.mozilla.org/en-US/docs/Web/API/Document/adoptedStyleSheets), juggle light DOM / shadow DOM, etc.)
-- What dependencies to externalize
 - Asset management (if the component package requires assets)
+- Support disconnected / self-contained environment setups
+- Development system for web components
+  - Does it include a built-in compiler?
+How much can this compiler do for you?
-- How to bundle components together if necessary
+  - Can it bundle components together if necessary?
-- How to support lazy loading web components.
+  - Can it support lazy loading web components?
 Lazy loading prevents tree shaking and increases an app's bundle size
+  - Can it externalize dependencies?
 - Maintenance
   - Testing
   - Managing dependencies